Lats / Latissimus Dorsi Pain and Yoga

 Latissimus Dorsi Pain

-People may sometimes confuse latissimus dorsi pain with other types of shoulder or back pain.
-There are, however, ways to tell if the pain you experience is the result of an injury.
+People may sometimes confuse latissimus dorsi pain with other shoulder or back pain.
+There are, however, ways to tell if the pain you experience results from an injury.
 If the back or shoulder pain worsens when you stretch your arms out in front of you, chances are that you are dealing with a latissimus dorsi injury.
 In any case, the best way to find out is by consulting your doctor.

 Yoga for Back Pain